benoitc/gunicorn/docs/source/run.rst

 Django
 ------

-Gunicorn will look for a WSGI callable named ``application`` in not specified.
+Gunicorn will look for a WSGI callable named ``application`` if not specified.
 So for a typical Django project, invoking gunicorn would look like::

     gunicorn myproject.wsgi